Required Training Policy

-- Each Leader’s official Training Record, maintained by the Connecticut Yankee Council, will document all training completed by the Leader.
-Leaders should contact the Council Registrar for any questions regarding Training Records.
+- Each Leader’s official Training Record, maintained electronically in My Scouting, will document all training completed by the Leader.
+Leaders should contact their own Unit Leader or Unit Committee Chair for any questions regarding Training Records.

 - Questions on this Program should be directed to the respective District Training Chairs.

 - A list of Frequently Asked Questions (FAQs) is available on the Council Training Web Site that describes this program more completely.